-Pick an issue.
+Pick an issue that you are interested in.
 Research the studies and data.
 Based on the evidence, take a stance on the issue.
 Clearly state your position.
 Construct your paper with your thesis in the introduction.
 Back up your position with the evidence.
 Present the main counter-arguments.
 What is the evidence to support your stance?
 Draw everything together to support your introductory thesis (your position on the issue).
 What implications do the results have on you, your community, etc.?
 Can you apply this in your profession?
 What are some future directions related to this topic that should be researched?

-What is the point and purpose of the presentation and paper assignments?
+What is the point and purpose of the position presentation and paper assignments?